University Policy 3140

 b.
 Grievance procedures apply only to cases in which a student believes they have been subjected to an improper decision on an academic matter that directly and adversely affects the student as an individual in their academic capacity.
 They do not pertain to complaints expressing dissatisfaction with a University policy of general application challenged on the grounds that the policy is unfair or inadvisable, nor do they pertain to individual college, school, department, or program policies, as long as those policies are not inconsistent with general University policy.

 c.
 Grievances generally involve situations in which a student believes they were treated unfairly in some way (either directly or by omission) related to their experience within a course or academic program.
-The complaint at the center of an academic grievance must meet both of the following conditions:
+The complaint at the center of an academic grievance must meet all of the following conditions:

-- It must concern an academic decision, action, omission, or judgment affecting the grievant personally and that was made by a person or group of persons acting in an official University capacity for which no other existing university complaint procedure is available.
+- It must concern an academic decision, action, omission, or judgment affecting the student grievant personally and that was made by a person or group of persons acting in an official University capacity for which no other existing university complaint procedure is available.

-- It must be a matter for which the Grievance Board can identify a remedy.Â
+- The grievance must be a matter for which the Grievance Board can identify a remedy and the Provost has the authority to implement.

-e.
+d.
+In cases where the academic grievance is coupled with a grade appeal for a course, the grievance must be filed on the shorter timeline specified by the Grade Appeal process (Policy 3130).
+In the interest of time and simplicity, the grievance will be presented and heard by the grievance board alongside the grade appeal and will follow the policies and procedures outlined for an academic grievance.
 Decisions made by non-university personnel that have an academic impact (e.g., involving field placement, internships, service-learning, etc.) are governed by policies and practices set by the external partner or employer and in accordance with academic program handbooks or policies and/or university policies.
-Where appropriate, departmental and course-level policies specify academic consequences that result from outside decisions and provide due process procedures to address student issues.
-In cases where a departmental or course policy is ambiguous or absent, students may use this grievance policy to address grievable issues.
+Where appropriate, departmental and course-level policies should specify academic consequences that result from outside decisions and provide due process procedures to address student issues; such cases are outside the scope of this grievance policy.
+In cases where a departmental or course policy governing outside decisions impacting academic standing are ambiguous or absent, students may use this grievance policy to address grievable issues.

 4. Procedures and Timelines for Filing an Academic Grievance